xanxustyle/bathy_coverage_test/README.md

 ### Test Configurations
 The ```Configurations``` section allows users to select an input file directory and specify the required survey standards.

-* ```Line File Directory``` is where the input files are stored.
+* ```Line File Directory``` should be pointed to where the input files are stored.
 The software uses the [watchdog](https://pythonhosted.org/watchdog/) module to monitor file system events in the selected directory.
 The software will automatically check for existing and newly added ```.txt``` files in the selected directory.

 * ```Job Name``` parameter allows users to set the name recorded in the test report.
 It does not affect the test results.
 By default, it is named after the current date.